Listen to RevelationHebrew and Greek FontsDownload Commentary Previous FileUpTable of ContentsNext File

 The marriage of the Lamb has come

 The time has arrived for Christ to marry His bride.
 We believe the bride is the Church, having been previously taken to heaven in the Rapture.
 Eve, having been formed from Adam’s body, was organically united with him (Gen. 2:21-24).
 In a similar way, the Church, consisting of all those baptized into the body of Christ by the Spirit (1Cor.
 12:13), is spiritually joined with Christ in a unique way.
-She is His Church (Mtt.
+She is His Church (Mat.
 16:18) which He now weds.
 See Marriage of the Lamb.

 His wife has made herself ready

-Has made herself ready is ἡτοίμασεν ἑαυτὴν [hētoimasen heautēn] : she has prepared herself.
+Has made herself ready is ἡτοίμασεν ἑαυτὴν [hētoimasen heautēn]: she has prepared herself.
 She is both the subject and the object (herself) of the preparation.
 The puzzling aspect of her having prepared herself is answered in an understanding of the relationship between faith and works.
-Scripture teaches that true Biblical works are the result of faith (Jas.
+Scripture teaches that true biblical works are the result of faith (Jas.
 2:17-18).
 Scripture also teaches that faith is a gift from God (John 6:44; Acts 11:18; Rom.
-12:3; Eph.
-2:8; Php.
+12:3; Php.
 1:29).
 Thus, she made herself ready by the power of God working in her.
 Paul said this very same thing: he labored, even striving, but that which was working in Him was of God.
 So it is with the wife of the Lamb.

 To them God willed to make known what are the riches of the glory of this mystery among the Gentiles: which is Christ in you, the hope of glory.
 Him we preach, warning every man and teaching every man in all wisdom, that we may present every man perfect in Christ Jesus.
 To this end I also labor, striving according to His working which works in me mightily.
 (Col. 1:27-29) [emphasis added]